MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsClientVersionPolicyRule.md

 # Set-CsClientVersionPolicyRule

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Modifies one or more client version policy rules currently configured for use in your organization.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Modifies one or more client version policy rules currently configured for use in your organization.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX